 Check .htaccess Check .htaccess

 In our case, the .htaccess file is a clean one!
 If you see any codes added by the W3 Total Cache plugin, simply remove those codes and save the file.

 - WordPress installation

 NOTE: Always be careful while playing with the WordPress core files.
 We recommend you take a complete website backup before editing the files.
 This can be done from your cPanel or using any backup plugins like BackupBuddy.

-Once you have done these steps, your blog is now free from the W3TC plugin and their files.
+Once you have done these steps, your blog is free from the W3TC plugin and its files.
 You could install any other caching plugin that you’d like to the blog, configure it!

 Probably you may be looking for an alternative plugin after deleting the W3TC.
-However, we have done some research and found these free caching plugins for you!
+However, we have done some research and found other caching plugins for you!

 These are the widely used WordPress caching plugins by thousands of WordPress bloggers.
-You could try any of them in your blog and I am pretty sure that you will start loving them!
+You could try any of them in your blog, and we’re pretty sure that you will start loving them!